 Does anyone see the kid?
 Jesus, Katy Beth, your hand!
-That doesn't look good.
-Where the hell is Jack? (aloud) Jack!
+That doesn't look so good.
+Medic!
+Where the hell is Jack?

 Dedai said she was gonna turn into a whale, then she fell into the water, and now there's a baby whale in the water.